 Universities prepare students for the future.
-At SFIS we're making the future - or, rather, the set of plausible futures that humanity has - a focus of our activities.
+At SFIS we're making the the set of plausible futures that humanity has - a focus of our activities.
+We are planning now future - or, rather, the set of plausible futures that humanity has - a focus of our activities.
 We are planning now for the kinds of futures that we will want to inhabit.